Do Male Dogs Have Nipples?

 Do male dogs have nipples?

-Yes, male dogs have nipples just like most mammals both female and male have nipples.
+Yes, male dogs have nipples just like most mammals both females and males have nipples.

 What do nipples look like on a dog?